-This guidebook provides a summary of the background for development of recommended policy principles.
-For each policy area, information is provided on the existing problem and opportunity, rationale, policy context, snapshot of best practices, policy principles considered, as well as value to residents.
+This updated guidebook provides a summary of the background for development of recommended policy principles.
+For each policy area, information is provided on the existing problem and opportunity, rationale, policy context, snapshot of best practices, policy principles considered, evaluation, as well as value to residents.
+Policy principles were refined following feedback received at the September 2015 Task Force Meeting.